 Perhaps the third time is the charm, at least that is what I’m telling myself with the little lemon tree I fondly call Simon.
 I figured it was time to try again since I actually have a covered porch that stays relatively warm, and a garage with a south facing window… which is ideal for those few days every winter when you actually need to bring the lemon trees inside.
 So far so good!
 And I picked a lovely looking lemon this afternoon to put into my gelato.

-The recipe also called for kosher salt, but I used Jacobsen Sea Salt
+The recipe also called for kosher salt, but I used Jacobsen Sea Salt… a local favorite.

 To add a little pizazz to the final dish I candied some additional lemon zest along with some English Thyme to add to the top, along with some crushed pistachios….
 Sweet Jesus… it is good.
 Really Really good.
 The mascarpone adds this amazing creaminess to it, and I must say, the lemon is just the right amount, not overpowering or underwhelming.